 After they left, I went to my computer and looked up artists that used their feet or mouths to paint.
 And guess what, there is a whole society of these artists!
 The organization is called MFPA (Mouth and Foot Painting Artists).
 When the kids came back the next week, I showed them some photos, like this one of an artist who paints portraits with his mouth, and another mouth painter who painted this beautiful cherry.

 There are also plenty of videos on YouTube of artists using their feet and mouths.
 This one of a little boy drawing in his journal is pretty incredible.
-But I didn’t show any videos to my four and five year old students because I hadn’t asked their moms and I didn’t want to upset them.
-Seeing a photo is one thing, but a video can frighten children who haven’t been exposed to loss of limbs.
+(I did not show any videos to my four and five year old students because I hadn’t asked their moms for permission.)

 I am so grateful that my students were able to experience this new perspective.
 It’s so important for children to put themselves in another’s shoes for a while.
 Kids tend to compare themselves to others who have more, but not often do they compare themselves to someone who has less.
 Gratitude is something that can be cultivated on a daily basis, and this experience certainly made us all feel more grateful for what we have.

 Update: OMG, I just published this post a few hours ago, and as I was scrolling through Facebook (procrastinating because I really don’t want to make dinner), I saw THIS article about a Polish artist with no hands.
 You have to see his incredible drawings!